PROJECTState and Local Backgrounders

 Data: View and download each state's per capita direct general expenditures

 Differences in spending arise from variations in geography, demographics, history, and other external factors.
-But they can also arise from state policy choices, such as generosity of service levels, eligibility rules for social services, or tax policy.
+But they can also be the result of state policy choices, such as generosity of service levels, eligibility rules for social services, or tax policy.

 For example, New York has relatively high elementary and secondary education spending even though it has relatively few school-age children for its overall population and a larger share of kids in private school than most states.11 New York’s per capita spending is relatively high because it has more teachers per student and higher teacher salaries than most states.12 In contrast, Idaho has a relatively large number of school-age children to educate for its overall population and a high rate of attendance in public schools, but it has relatively low per capita education spending because it employs fewer teachers per student and has lower payroll costs than most states.13